WHAT ORDER SHOULD THE COURSES BE TAKEN IN?

 Turning Work in On Time.
 All work must be turned in on time in the correct format.
 Late work is heavily penalized.

 Appropriate Classroom Behavior.
-Students and the tutor work together to create an atmosphere of educational camraderie and friendly-but-avid debate.
+Students and the tutor work together to create an atmosphere of educational camaraderie and friendly-but-avid debate.
 While Scriptorium does not require a uniform, modest attire suitable to the dignity of our studies is required of male and female students.

 HOW ARE PARENTS INVOLVED?